Dharanikanna/Dharanikanna/README.md

 - 👨🏽‍🎓 Graduated as Electronics and Communication Engineer in Tamilnadu College of engineering.
 - 😲 I'm very enthusiastic to learn and work in the new technologies.
 Passionate about developing new ideas, POC and implementation of ideas.
 - 🤹🏽‍♂️ Handled challenging tasks and worked in critical situations in my past projects and internships, it was very helpful to focus tasks on any situation.
+- 😇 Open to help Begginers who passionate to learn and achieve.

 ## 📫 How to reach me